Reading time: 5 minutes

 A structured settlement payment is the result of an agreement between parties to a personal injury case.
 A structured settlement contribution is when that payment is contributed to superannuation.

 The definition introduces two new concepts – accumulation phase value and retirement phase value or APV and RPV.

 If you’re still in accumulation phase, your APV is relatively easy to calculate.
 It’s the amount that would be payable if you were to receive your superannuation today or the withdrawal or rollover value.
-You can find it out by contacting your superannuation fund or if you’re able to logon to your account it’s the amount often labelled as “if you take your super today”.
+You discover it by contacting your superannuation fund or if you’re able to login to your account it’s the amount often labelled as ‘if you take your super today’.

 If you have an SMSF, your administrator or accountant should keep a track of this value.